Start Loving What You DU (Do)

 About this Program

 In today's increasingly globalized society, the world needs individuals who can navigate the complexities of communication across cultural and geographic borders.
-By combining courses from the Department of Media, Film and Journalism Studies and the prestigious Josef Korbel School of International Studies, students in the International and Intercultural Communication program gain the cultural knowledge, international relations expertise and communications skills they need to be successful in this environment.
+By combining courses from the Department of Media, Film and Journalism Studies and the prestigious Josef Korbel School of Global and Public Affairs, students in the International and Intercultural Communication program gain the cultural knowledge, international relations expertise and communications skills they need to be successful in this environment.
 As a student in the International and Intercultural Communication program, you will have the freedom to build a personalized, relevant coursework plan that prepares you to pursue your unique professional goals.

 You’ll have access to internationally recognized experts in the fields of communication, strategic messaging, international health communication and international relations.
 Our students complete internships at leading companies and nonprofit organizations and go on to find careers in a wide range of fields such as global health communication, international relations, public diplomacy, international education and administration, international PR and marketing communication.